cmu-phil/tetrad/README.md

 git clone https://github.com/cmu-phil/tetrad
 ```

-Or, you can use GitHub's cloning button.
+Or, you can use GitHub's Code button.

 ## Install